cronomantic/ZXDAAD128/README.md

 - **-b**  : use best fit algorithm when assigning the memory banks (first fit by default).
 - **-o [outputfile]** : (optional) path & file name of the output files.
 If absent, same path & file name of json file would be used.
 - **-i [image path]** : (optional) the path for the images to include.
 If not defined, no images will be loaded.
 - **-k [char. id]** : (optional) the number of the character which will be used as a cursor.
-By default the character "_" will be used.
+By default, the character "_" will be used (code 95).

 The character set file must be a 2048 bytes file, 8 bytes per character, 256 characters.
 Please take in mind that if you are using a 42 lines interpreter, the character set must be 6x8, so despite each of your characters has 8 bits per scanline to define, make sure you don't use the two rightmost ones (and even the third rightmost one if you want to have some space between characters).
 Two character sets, `AD8x8.CHR` and `AD6x8.CHR`, are included for your own use.

 By default, the backend will generate one or more files with the same name and path of the input file, but instead the extension `.ADn`, being n a number.
 This number is the memory bank where the contents of the corresponding file should be loaded.
-So in the previous example, on the path of mygame.json, you would get files like mygame.AD0, mygame.AD1, and so on...
+So in the previous example, on the path of `mygame.json`, you would get files like `mygame.AD0`, `mygame.AD1`, and so on...
 With the `-o` optional parameter, you can define a different name and path for the output files.

 The file with extension `.AD0` should be loaded with the bank 0 active at the address 0x6000 and jump to address 0x6002 in order to run.
 The other files (if any), should be loaded at 0xC000 with the corresponding bank of the extension active.
 However, there are two scripts on the distribution, `DAADMaker128` and `DAADMakerPlus3`, which can do the job for you.
 They will be explained on the following sections.

 The backend program will put the interpreter and the main code of the database on Bank 0 always, but it will allocate the Messages (**MTX**), System Messages (**STX**), Location Descriptions (**LTX**), Object Descriptions (**OTX**), the character set, the extra messages and compressed images on other banks if necessary.
 The default policy of allocation is *first fit*, that is, it will allocate a data block on the first bank where there is enough space avaliable to fit.
 This policy will generate the lower number of files.
-However if there are too much blocks (i.e. images), it becomes inefficient.
+However, if there are too much blocks (i.e. images), it becomes inefficient.
 On that case, you can use the `-b` parameter, which will enable the *best fit* allocation policy instead.
+This means that the block will be allocated on the bank with less space where it can fit.

 The backend compiler includes the tokens included in the default databases for both English and Spanish, in order to compress the texts.
 If you need to get the better tokens for a given title you can use [DRT](https://github.com/daad-adventure-writer/DRT) by Jose Manuel Ferrer, a nice tokenizer for DAAD texts which will get the best compression.
 In order to use them, you must put the tokens file on the same path and with the same name of the input file, but with extension `.TOK` instead.

-If you want images on memory, you must provide a path to a directory in them with the option `-i`.
-The program will scan the directory for files with name like `012.DCP`, a three digit number as the filename and with DCP extension, that's it.
+If you want images on memory, you must provide a path to a directory with the image files with the option `-i`.
+The program will scan the directory for files with name like `012.DCP`, a three digit number from 0 to 255 (included) as the filename and with DCP extension.
-To show this image you should do a call to the condAct `PICTURE` with the number of the file as parameter (`PICTURE 12`) to preload it, and then use `DISPLAY` to show it on screen.
+To show this image you should do a call to the condAct `PICTURE` with the number of the file as parameter (i.e. `PICTURE 12` for image of file `012.DCP`) to preload it, and then use `DISPLAY` to show it on screen.
+Please refer to those two condActs on the original DAAD manual.

 ### **The interpreters**